columnflow/columnflow/docs/user_guide/plotting.md

 To allow inspecting and optimizing an event and object selection, Columnflow also includes plotting tasks that can be run before applying any event selections.

-To create a simple cutflow plots, displaying event yields after each individual selection step, you can use the {py:class}`~columnflow.tasks.cutflow.PlotCutflow` task, e.g. via calling
+To create a simple cutflow plot, displaying event yields after each individual selection step, you can use the {py:class}`~columnflow.tasks.cutflow.PlotCutflow` task, e.g. via calling
 ```shell
 law run cf.PlotCutflow --version v1 \